SumiSastri/dev-blogs/docs/github-version-control/part4-github-setup-checklist.md

 [To sign up and set up an account follow the instructions on this link](https://docs.github.com/en/get-started/signing-up-for-github/signing-up-for-a-new-github-account)

-There are several ways to install GitHub to your local machine
+There are several ways to install Git and GitHub to your local machine

 1. With you computer Terminal's [command line interface (CLI)](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) - run the command
 `$ sudo dnf install git-all` or `$ sudo apt install git-all`